- Explain the following commands: - a) db_connect

 Object exceptions: Instruct WinRunner to detect and handle a change in a property for a specific GUI object.

-29. How do you handle pop-up exceptions? - a) A pop-up exception Handler handles the pop-up messages that come up during the execution of the script in the AUT.
+Web exceptions: When the WebTest add-in is loaded, you can instruct WinRunner to handle unexpected events and errors that occur in your Web site during a test run. - How do you handle pop-up exceptions? - a) A pop-up exception Handler handles the pop-up messages that come up during the execution of the script in the AUT.
 TO handle this type of exception we make WinRunner learn the window and also specify a handler to the exception.
 It could be

 i.
 Default actions: WinRunner clicks the OK or Cancel button in the pop-up window, or presses Enter on the keyboard.
 To select a default handler, click the appropriate button in the dialog box.

 ii.
 User-defined handler: If you prefer, specify the name of your own handler.
-Click User Defined Function Name and type in a name in the User Defined Function Name box.
+Click User Defined Function Name and type in a name in the User Defined Function Name box. - How do you handle TSL exceptions? - a) A TSL exception enables you to detect and respond to a specific error code returned during test execution.

 b) Suppose you are running a batch test on an unstable version of your application.
 If your application crashes, you want WinRunner to recover test execution.
 A TSL exception can instruct WinRunner to recover test execution by exiting the current test, restarting the application, and continuing with the next test in the batch.